 Understanding the pains of your audience is crucial to any campaign.
-But to make sure your messaging is well rounded, you need to flush out why anyone in your target audience would choose you.
-What are your company’s claims?
-What does your solution bring to the table that they’re missing in whatever they use (or don’t use) now?
-These can be anything from product specific to service specific.
+But to make sure your messaging is well-rounded, you need to flush out why anyone in your target audience would choose you.
+Do this by asking yourself:

-Establish clear goals and marketing KPIs.
-Knowing what your audience wants will help you define your goals and accurate performance indicators that can define success.
-They should be challenging but attainable.
+Your KPIs should be challenging but attainable.
 Nothing too comfortable.
-Being able to track the success of your campaign is key especially when needing buy-in from the leadership team.
+Being able to track the success of your campaign is critical—especially when you need buy-in from the leadership team.

 Marketing goals frequently revolve around Marketing Qualified Leads (MQLs).
-Building KPIs around the amount of MQLs is a good start but in order to truly measure success, measuring bounce rate, open rate, traffic to site, etc. are all important numbers to track as well.
-Learn how to build and manage effective KPIs here.
+Building KPIs around the amount of MQLs is a good start.
+But in order to truly measure success, you also need to measure bounce rate, open rate, traffic to the site, etc.

+You’ve done the research.
+You laid the groundwork for your campaign.
+Now it’s time to develop a blueprint to follow.
 When planning a campaign, start at a high level.
 List out all of the possible outlets you want to use.
 What functions do you have?
-How much (wo)man power are you willing to put to work to create and own a campaign?
+How much (wo)manpower are you willing to put to work to create and own a campaign?

 A SaaS marketing campaign at Kalungi typically includes: